Wunkolo/qreverse/README.md

 		);
 		// Our constant shuffle-vector
 		// This vector tells _mm_shuffle_epi8 where each
-		// byte-location should get its new byte from const __m128i ShuffleMap = _mm_set_epi8(
+		// byte should get its new byte from const __m128i ShuffleMap = _mm_set_epi8(
 			0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15
 		);